texfaq/texfaq.github.io/FAQ-spaftend.md

  `%`  sign after the environment&nbsp;&hellip; but
 LaTeX environments don't require that, either.

-The LaTeX environments' ''secret'' is an internal flag which causes the unwanted spaces to be ignored.
+The LaTeX environments' "secret" is an internal flag which causes the unwanted spaces to be ignored.
 Fortunately, you don't have to use the internal form: since 1996, LaTeX has had a user command `\ignorespacesafterend`, which sets the internal flag.